Mr-Beta-Version/microsoft-365-download/README.md

 > Export As XML
 ```

-Search - office deployment tool and download it
+Search - office deployment tool and download it.Then create a folder and move config.xml file and software to the folder.